octo-technology-downunder/docker-lab/README.md

 When creating a containerized application, you have 2 options:
 * Pull existing images from [Docker hub](https://hub.docker.com/)
-* Build your own containers with a custom Dockerfile
+* Build your own containers with a custom Dockerfiles

 We will have a look at these 2 options below.